RyColeman/eSports_Betting_Portfolio_Recommender/README.md

 This strategy says, if the difference between our model's probability and the market's probability of a team winning is greater than a certain fixed amount, then we will place the bet.
 The idea here was that if the model's difference in probability from the market's probability of a team winning is very small, then the team isn't very undervalued and we shouldn't be placing a bet.
 (Strategy # 4 fixes this risk problem).

 ### 5. Beating the odds #4:
-This strategy takes allocated a betting budget accross multiple matches and the amount of money on each bet is proportional to the amount at which a team is undervalued (the extent at which our model's probabilities of a team winning is greater than the betting market's probability of that team winning).
+This strategy allocates a betting budget accross multiple matches and the amount of money on each bet is proportional to the amount at which a team is undervalued (the extent at which our model's probabilities of a team winning is greater than the betting market's probability of that team winning).
 - This was the most profitable strategy and the one used in this betting recommender algorithm.

 ## The User Experience (The data Product):